 Community gardens provide reliable sources of healthy food and income, and they help communities revitalize and reclaim their neighborhoods.
 But even established sites of urban food production face legal difficulties that can make them difficult to sustain – not the least of which is the difficulty faced by community groups and individuals seeking to grow food on public and private vacant and abandoned property.

 In 2011, the Public Interest Law Center launched the Garden Justice Legal Initiative (GJLI) with support from the Skadden Fellowship Foundation.
-The goal of the project is to provide pro bono legal support, policy research and advocacy, and community education and organizing to community gardeners and market farmers in the Philadelphia region.
+The goal of the project is to provide pro bono legal support, policy research and advocacy, and community education to community gardeners and market farmers in the Philadelphia region.
 Through GJLI, we provide direct representation to clients.
 The GJLI also connects community gardens with pro bono counsel to expand capacity and increase representation of gardens.
 Through community education, we engage with more than 200 people each year, providing tools to advocate for the right to use and build community on land in their neighborhoods.
 We also provide a web mapping and organizing tool, Grounded in Philly, delivering access to data on vacant land throughout Philadelphia and resources to individuals interested in starting or preserving community-based vacant land projects.

 Request Representation from the Garden Justice Legal Initiative